bruce-szalwinski/mkdocs-typer/README.md

 This allows you to generate documentation for an entire CLI application by pointing `mkdocs-typer` at the root command.

+Settings `sort` to `False` keeps the original definition order, which can be useful when documenting something that uses a particular order.

 ### Tweaking header levels

 By default, `mkdocs-typer` generates Markdown headers starting at `<h1>` for the root command section.
 This is generally what you want when the documentation should fill the entire page.